-It is different from the more common tuberculous pleural effusions which is an inflammatory response to a localised paucibacillary pleural infection with tuberculosis.
+It is different from the more common tuberculous pleural effusion which is an inflammatory response to a localised paucibacillary pleural infection with tuberculosis.

 Treatment consists of pleural space drainage, decortication to allow re-expansion of the trapped lung and decortication plus pneumonectomy to remove a lung 2.
 Adjuvant antituberculous chemotherapy may also be given, but usually leads to development of drug resistance as the drugs are unable to cross the thick calcified pleural barrier 3.